sethuvicky/growth99/README.md

 Advanced UI Implementation: Notification Panel with Modal Pop-up Project Overview
-This project is an advanced UI implementation that features a responsive notification panel with a modal pop-up, along with a collapsible sidebar and dynamic interactivity.
-The layout is designed to be fully responsive across various screen sizes and includes functionalities like notification management, marking notifications as read/unread, and a dynamic counter for unread notifications.
+This project is an advanced UI implementation featuring a responsive notification panel with a modal pop-up, along with a collapsible sidebar and dynamic interactivity.
+The layout is designed to be fully responsive across various screen sizes, including functionalities like notification management, marking notifications as read/unread, and a dynamic counter for unread notifications.

 Features
 Header with Notification Icon: